 As a Conservation Park, Mutton Hole Wetlands is managed under the provisions of the Nature Conservation Act 1992.
 A Mutton Hole Wetlands Management Committee has been set up to assist in decision-making for cultural requirements and cultural site management.
-There have been discussions between the Queensland Government and Carpentaria Shire Council to take on trusteeship of the Conservation Park.
+There have been discussions between the Queensland Government and Carpentaria Shire Council to negotiate trusteeship over the Conservation Park.